CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Appendices.md

    \COPY backup.job FROM '/tmp/ab2d-sbx-sandbox/csv/public.job.csv' WITH (FORMAT CSV);
    \COPY backup.job_output FROM '/tmp/ab2d-sbx-sandbox/csv/public.job_output.csv' WITH (FORMAT CSV);
    ```

-1. Start a database tunnel (if not already running)

 1. Open pgAdmin (if not already open)